Sainte-Cécile-d'Andorge

 Sainte-Cécile-d'Andorge ([sɛ̃t sesil dɑ̃dɔʁʒ]; Senta Cecília d'Andòrge) is a commune in the Gard department in southern France.

 Geography

 The commune or Sainte Cécile d'Andorge is sparsely populated.
 It lies at the extreme north of the department of Gard, forming part of the border with Lozère.
 Its river, the Andorge here joins the larger Gardon d'Alès (sometimes known as the Long Valley) whose sources lie further up the valley in Lozère.
 The waters flow through this long cevenol valley through the former mining village of la Grand-Combe and down to the flatter land at Alès.

 Population

 Coal

 This was a coal mining area, with important collieries of high-grade coal both in this valley and at Portes.
 These mines closed in 1973.

 Railroads

-There are three notable railways in the commune, one in operation, one under reconstruction and one defunct.
+Sainte-Cécile-d'Andorge has a railway station on the line from Nîmes to Clermont-Ferrand.
+The metric line to Florac was closed in the 1960s.

 Dams

 The waters of the Gardon d'Alès have been tamed by two dams forming two reservoirs.
 The first, the Barrage de Camboix, was a hydro-electric scheme designed to supplement the power for the coal mines at Grand-Combe, and the second, the barrage de Sainte Cécile, was designed as a holding reservoir to control the violent 'crue' the area suffers when violent storms in the hills send an uncontrolled surge of water down the river flooding low-lying houses and agricultural land.